2sic/2sxc-docs/2sxc Docs Generator/js-code/commands/content-items.md

 This button opens the admin-dialog with all content-items.
 It has a (beta) feature which also allows you to add filters (since 2sxc 8.7).

+TODO: UPDATE TO SHOW MODERN TOOLBAR + USE ID Array of items

 ## How to use

 Here's a basic example showing a 2sxc-toolbar with a custom code:

 ```razor